Introduction: The Silent Crisis: Why Men Struggle to Talk About Mental Health

 Common Mental Health Struggles Among Men

-Post-Traumatic Stress Disorder (PTSD): Particularly among men who have experienced trauma or are veterans.
+• Post-Traumatic Stress Disorder (PTSD): Common in men who have experienced trauma or are veterans, often leading to flashbacks, emotional numbness, or hypervigilance.

 FAQs: Men Talking About Mental Health